We all know that criticism can sometimes be hard to take, but we also learn very early on that it usually makes for a stronger and better business.

 Yeah.
 There’s a record for that now.

-Their hours are 6am – 12am PT Monday to Friday, and 9am – 6pm on the weekends, which is more than reasonable for a tech support team, but they also advertise this very clearly on their Twitter bio.
+Their hours are 6am – 12am PT Monday to Sunday, which is more than reasonable for a tech support team, but they also advertise this very clearly on their Twitter bio.

 This customer support that is fast to respond, fun and engaging with customers, asking the right questions and trying their best to solve any issues while also keeping their fans up-to-date with the latest releases, tech and games.